santosh/personalweb/README.md

 Development dependencies.

  * `pylint` - spot the error until it's too late
- * `autopep8` - so that you don't have to remember every moves
+ * `yapf` - so that you don't have to remember every moves

 Found a bug?
 Have an idea?
 Create an [issue](https://github.com/santosh/personalweb/issues).
 Seel also [CONTRUBUTING](./.github/CONTRIBUTING.md).